-The Vespers are the same as on Easter Sunday. excepting the Magnificat Antiphon, and the Collect. which are as follows:
+The Vespers are the same as on Easter Sunday, excepting the Magnificat Antiphon, and the Collect. which are as follows:

 ANT.
-Videte manus meas et pedes meos, quia ego ipse feet, for it is I myself.
+Videte manus meas ANT.
+See my hands and my et pedes meos, quia ego ipse fect, for it is I myself.
 Allesum.
-Alleluia, alleluia.
+Alleluia, alleluia. luia, alleluia.